 Starting: The chain brake should be activated when starting the chain saw.
 Activate the chain brake by pushing the front hand guard forwards.

-Air purge: Press the air purge diaphragm repeatedly until fuel begins to fill the diaphragm (about 6 times).
-The diaphragm need not be completely filled.
+Primer bulb: Press the air purge repeatedly until fuel begins to fill the bulb.
+The bulb need not be completely filled.